Polymer/old-docs-site/app/1.0/docs/devguide/templates.md

 [`delay`](/{{{polymer_version_dir}}}/docs/api/dom-repeat#property-delay)
 property.

-## Array selector (array-selector) {#array-selector}
+## Data bind an array selection (array-selector) {#array-selector}

 Keeping structured data in sync requires that Polymer understand the path associations of data being bound.
 The `array-selector` element ensures path linkage when selecting specific items from an array.
-The array selector supports either single or multiple selection.

 The `items` property accepts an array of user data.
 Call `select(item)` and `deselect(item)` to update the `selected` property, which may be bound to other parts of the application.
 Any changes to sub-fields of the selected item(s) are kept in sync with items in the `items` array.

+The array selector supports either single or multiple selection.
 When `multi` is false, `selected` is a property representing the last selected item.
 When `multi` is true, `selected` is an array of selected items.